KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 Interpreting red indicators

-- SDL: Red peak or bus‑gain lines mean the limiter had to engage — consider increasing SoundHeadroomDb or lowering SoundLimiterThreshold if this happens frequently.
+- SDL: Red peak/bus‑gain lines or the crowd‑attenuation line (“CROWD ATTENUATION ACTIVE”) mean protection is ducking the mix — consider increasing SoundHeadroomDb, lowering SoundLimiterThreshold, or adjusting SoundSDLDyn* if this happens frequently.
 - DS: Red dynamic‑attenuation or loud‑channel lines mean global ducking is in effect or imminent — consider increasing SoundHeadroomDb, reducing SoundDSDynStartCount, or adjusting SoundDSDynDbPerExtra/MaxDb.